Discover What Our Customers

 This calculator is an estimation of how much you could borrow.
 If you’re ready to take out a mortgage, speak to a Revolution brokers to see what options are available.

-Many UK landlords are looking at expanding their property portfolios to take advantage of low purchase prices, and many more are set to join the 2.5 million investors and landlords across the UK sector.
+Many UK landlords are looking at expanding their property portfolios to take advantage of low purchase prices.
+Many more are set to join the 2.5 million investors and landlords across the UK sector.

-If you need support with securing a BTL portfolio mortgage, or are considering expanding your portfolio and wish to explore the best mortgage options out there, get in touch with Revolution Finance Brokers today.
+If you need support with securing a BTL portfolio mortgage, or are considering expanding your portfolio and wish to explore the best buy-to-let portfolio mortgage options out there, get in touch with business finance broker today.

-We work with investors and landlords to secure the most advantageous mortgage products, from across the complete spectrum of UK lenders to ensure your landlord business is as profitable as possible.
+We work with investors and landlords to secure the most advantageous buy-to-let portfolio mortgage products, from across the complete spectrum of UK lenders to ensure your landlord business is as profitable as possible.

-That means that you manage one mortgage account, rather than multiple accounts for every individual property within your portfolio.
+That means that you manage one buy-to-let portfolio mortgage account, rather than multiple accounts for every individual property within your portfolio.